-It is very helpful to be able to backup your specific configuration settings in an OpenERP module dedicated just to that.
-This enables you to:
+It's very helpful to be able to backup your specific configuration settings in an OpenERP module dedicated just to that.
+That enables you to:

-simplify migrations.
-If you have modified some elements of the basic configuration, there is a risk in returning them to their original state after the migration, unless you have saved the modifications in a module.
+simplify migrations, if you have modified some elements of the basic configuration, there's a risk in returning them to their original state after the migration, unless you've saved the modifications in a module.

-Start by installing the module base_module_record in the usual way from Administration ‣ Modules ‣ Modules.
-Manually make all your configuration changes through the user interface as you would normally do (such as menu management, dashboard assignments, screen configuration, new reports, and access rights management – details of some of these possibilities are described later in this chapter).
+Start by installing the module base_module_record in the usual way.
+Then start recording your actions using the menu Administration ‣ Customization ‣ Module Creation ‣ Module Recorder ‣ Start Recording.
+Manually make all your configuration changes through the user interface as you would normally (such as menu management, dashboard assignments, screen configuration, new reports, and access rights management – details of some of these possibilities are described later in this chapter).
+To stop module recording use the menu Administration ‣ Customization ‣ Module Creation ‣ Module Recorder ‣ Stop Recording.

-To install a new module saved in ZIP file form, use the menu Administration ‣ Modules ‣ Import Module.
+To install a new module saved in ZIP file form, use the menu Administration ‣ Modules Management ‣ Import module.